 - Do not brush, floss, rinse, or spit the day of surgery, as it can dislodge the blood clot that has formed in the extraction site.

 - You may begin to brush NON-SURGICAL areas the day following surgery.
 Remember to rinse very gently.

 - You may begin brushing the surgical areas 2 days after surgery.
 When brushing the surgical area, run your toothbrush under hot water first to soften the bristles.

 - Eat softer foods such as cooked eggs, yogurt, baked potatoes or hot cereal.
-It is best to chew on the opposite side from the extraction.
+It is best to chew on the opposite side

 - Avoid extremes: very cold, very hot, acidic foods such as oranges and tomatoes.
 Also avoid chewy or sharp foods such as nuts, chips, candy, bread or gum.

 - Maintain as balanced a diet as possible.

 - Fluids should be consumed as soon as possible.
 It is recommended that you drink 6-8 glasses of water over the remainder of the day following surgery.

 - Avoid using a straw for 24 to 48 hours, as it may cause a suction which may loosen the clotting, causing bleeding.